 Rural/urban population trends in four provinces show that in the case of Punjab, Faisalabad and Rahim Yarkahn are populated, and the latter one is congested with a larger rural population.
 For Sindh province, district Sukkhar seems to be a more dense district population-wise, with a larger share of the rural population.
 In the case of KPK and Balochistan, all districts are mostly rural-based populated with minimal magnitude of urban population.
-Now, discussion of the growth trends of the population in various consensus shows all provinces are observing a fast trend of rise in their population growth

-Average monthly income of districts (Punjab) for year 2009 and 2015 rates compared to 1972 as the base year till 2017 consensus.
-The rest of the detailed descriptive picture of data used in this study is given in the Figure A-1 to A-8 (Appendix).
+Now, discussion of the growth trends of the population in various consensus shows all provinces are observing a fast trend of rise in their population growth rates compared to 1972 as the base year till 2017 consensus.
+The rest of the detailed descriptive picture of data used in this study is given in the Table A-1 to A-8 (Appendix).
 This concerns the provincial distribution of districts, their respective HDI (human development index) levels, and land allocation.